Create a Simple Modal Window from Scratch with Vanilla JavaScript

 Any button with data-target="dialog-id"

 opens that dialog.
-You can keep multiple dialog instances on a page with the same controller.
+Keep multiple instances on a page without extra scripts.
 For forms inside modals:

 - On success, close the dialog and show a toast or inline success state.